codingthegr8t/system-health-check/README.md

 # System health-check
-System Health Monitor is a Python script designed to monitor the health of system resources and send alerts when usage thresholds are exceeded.
+System Health Monitor is a Python script designed to monitor the health of system resources and send alerts via e-mail when usage thresholds are exceeded.
 The application is flexible and user-configurable, allowing you to tailor monitoring to your specific needs.

 ## Features